HichameMoriceau/OpenMTurk/README.md

 ## License

 Copyright (c) 2017 Hichame Moriceau & Larissa Tijms, the content of this repository is bound by an MIT License.
-Thus, you may use the content of this repository for *commercial* and *non-commercial* purposes.
+Therefore, you may use the content of this repository for *commercial* and *non-commercial* purposes.